-- To truly understand our impact, we need to be using hard data.
+- To truly understand our impact, we need to be using numerical data.

 - Data really isn’t enough.
-We need to talk about the story behind our data.
+We need to talk about the story behind our data too.

 - There are 2 levels of impact – population-level and program-level.

-- Individual organizations cannot be held responsible for population-level impact.
+- Individual organizations cannot be held solely responsible for population-level impact.

 - Instead, we can establish a contributory relationship to help us understand how our actions fit into a larger strategy implemented by many partners.

 Learn More About Achieving Impact

 Download our free Results-Based Accountability Guide to learn a simple and practical way to measure and improve your performance and impact.

 For those in the Collective Impact arena, check out The Components of Effective Collective Impact.